IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

   * See [Signing up for GitHub](https://help.github.com/en/github/getting-started-with-github/signing-up-for-github)
 * **GitHub Repository**
   * See [Creating a new repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) if you do not have a repository created that you want to use for this example.
+  * This example will use a repository named `myGitRep`, but you can use any repo. that is for experimentation.

 ## Using the GitHub package